NathanChatham/Listing_4_16_Project/README.md

 ```

 ## Console Output
-I tested the program 3 times to test that it outputed randomly.
+I tested the program 3 times to ensure that it outputed randomly.

 ```
 Your random upper case letter is: L